StephanieChevalier/drugname_standardizer/README.md

    - a single drug name,
    - a list of drug names,
    - a JSON input file (a list of drugs to standardize)
-   - a CSV input file (a dataframe containing a column of drugs to standardize)
+   - a TSV input file (a dataframe containing a column of drugs to standardize)

 - Provides both **a Python package interface for scripting** and **a command-line interface (CLI) for direct use**.